-Here in the northern hemisphere your calendar may tell you it’s the first day of winter, but it is actually the first day of spring–at least for honey bees.
+Here in the northern hemisphere, your calendar may tell you it’s the first day of winter, but from the bee’s perspective, it’s actually the first day of spring.
 Like many plants and animals, bees are highly affected by changes in day length.
-Immediately after the winter solstice, when the hours of daily sunlight start to increase, the colony begins to change.
+Immediately after the winter solstice, when the hours of daily sunlight start to increase, the colony begins to change and bee season begins.

 Although we seldom think of it, the summer solstice (the first day of summer) marks the beginning of the end of bee season.
 Think of the old adage:

 A swarm of bees in May is worth a load of hay;

 A swarm of bees in June is worth a silver spoon;

 A swarm of bees in July isn’t worth a fly.

 The poem reminds us that a swarm captured in May or June has the potential of surviving and storing enough food for winter, but a later swarm—say one captured in July—has a much lower chance of succeeding.
 So what’s the difference?
 What happens between June and July?

 Winter begins in June

 The answer, of course, is that the summer solstice happens between June and July—somewhere around June 20-21.
 At the summer solstice the hours of sunlight begin getting shorter and the bees start making preparations for winter.
 Brood production drops, hive populations taper off, and winter survival outranks reproduction as the number one priority.
 Most often a late swarm cannot maintain the number of bees needed to prepare for winter because brood production is decreasing . . . the length of daylight has the last word.